About Boer Goats

 Boer goats are herbivores and are browsers by nature, preferring brush, shrubs and broadleaf weeds rather than grass.

-The IUCN's Red List has the Boar goat listed as “common.”
+The IUCN's Red List has the Boer goat listed as “common.”

 back to view all animals